florianeckerstorfer/florian.ec/source/_articles/2014-08-22-symfony2-gulp.md

 ### Reloading

 LiveReload is a great tool to reload the browser window when a file changes.
 First I install the [gulp-livereload](https://github.com/vohof/gulp-livereload) plugin and then I include a snippet in my layout.
 It's also possible to use a browser extension, but I prefer having everything I need in the repository.
-After installing the plugin I needed to adapt the code of the `watch` task to inform LiveReload about the changed files.
+After installing the plugin I need to adapt the code of the `watch` task to inform LiveReload about the changed files.

 <pre><code class="javascript">// Gulpfile.js